stellar-drift/dots-game/README.md

 3. If macOS warns about the app being from an unidentified developer, right click (or Ctrl_click) the app and select Open, then confirm you want to run it
 4. Enjoy playing!

-On Windows (.exe)
-1. Download
-2. Double-click the .exe file to launch game
-3. If Windows SmartScreen or antivirus warns you, choose Run anyway or allow access
-4. Enjoy playing!